Categories

 Monitoring Is Where the Real Work Begins

 COSO’s final major lesson is that monitoring GenAI is not a one-and-done exercise.
 Organizations need continuous metrics and periodic deep reviews.
-They need to track precision, recall, exception volumes, latency, fairness, drift, and the quality of outcomes.
+They need to track precision, recall, exception volumes, latency, fairness, drift, and outcome quality.
 They need retraining triggers, rollback protocols, remediation logs, and playbooks for common AI control failures.
 COSO also makes the excellent point that in probabilistic systems, control failure may no longer be a simple pass-fail matter.
 Organizations may need multi-metric tolerance ranges across dimensions such as accuracy, bias, leakage, explainability, and change velocity.

 That is a sophisticated and realistic view.
 Compliance teams should take it seriously because it reflects the world we are moving into.
 AI control effectiveness will not be judged solely by whether a control exists on paper.
 It will be judged by whether the organization can show that it monitors performance, investigates deviations, remediates failures, and adapts as the technology changes.